Best ways to get Ivermectin

 Pros

-- Price Since this law came into effect you now don't have to pay for a doctor's prescription.
-Depending on where you live and/or which telemedicine service you are using the cost of a getting a prescription via a doctor is about $100.
+• Since this law came into effect, you no longer have to pay for a doctor's prescription.
+Depending on where you live and/or which telemedicine service you are using, the cost of getting a prescription via a doctor is between $50-300.

-- Speed You don't need to have a doctor's prescription so you can start contacting pharmacies right away to find one that is taking advantage of the new legal opportunities.
+• You don't need to have a doctor's prescription, which means you can start contacting pharmacies right away to find one that is taking advantage of the new legal opportunities.

-- More States Joining The legislative process can be rather slow and there can be unanticipated bumps along the way.
-For example New Hampshire has a bill, very similar to the one in Tennessee, that has passed both the State House and State Senate.
+• The legislative process is rather slow and there can be unanticipated bumps along the way.
+For example: New Hampshire has a bill similar to the one in Tennessee, that has passed both the State House and State Senate.
 However, in order to become law it needs the Governor's signature.
-You can the latest legislative updates on the New Hampshire law here.
+You can find the latest legislative updates on this New Hampshire law here.

 Cons

-- Geography The main drawback to this option is that unless you live within or near this state you can't take advantage of this deal.
-Also not every pharmacy, even if they are aware of the law, will take advatnage of this legal milestone.
+• The main drawback to this option is that unless you live within or near this state, you can't take advantage of this deal.
+Also, not every pharmacy (even if they are aware of the law) will take advantage of this legal milestone.
 Call ahead so that you don't have hassles at the pharmacy.

 Good Option